6 deck dos for creating your own deck escape

 For years, decks have been simple rectangular shapes built with traditional lumber, but with advances in decking products, more complicated designs are now possible.
 Now you can build decks in virtually any shape — from giant leaves to free-flowing curves.
 These decks lack the severity of sharp angles, and create a more casual feel perfect for relaxation.
+You may also use a Portable Patio Deck Kit and choose a particular design.
 Many of these decks are built with high performance wood-plastic composite decking, which can be bent and shaped with simple heating.
 Composite boards, like MoistureShield composite decking, are also easy to rip and route, which allows them to fit virtually any design and personalize your backyard retreat.

 2. Add some H2-Oh!

 Whether it’s a simple bird bath or an elaborate fountain, adding a water feature to your deck is an ideal way to enhance its appeal.
 With its clear beauty and gentle, flowing sound, water is uniquely soothing.
 Simply fill a wine barrel or pot with water and a few aquatic plants — and maybe some fish — for a signature piece on your deck.
 An affordable pump kit installed in one of these containers provides a fast and easy way to add the mystique of flowing water.